System Design Space

 From hiring “for a team” to hiring “for a company”

-There are different ways to recruit engineers.
-In smaller companies, candidates are usually hired directly into a specific team.
-A team lead, often with one or two peers, runs the interviews, asks questions tied to that team’s work, and makes a decision quickly.
+In a small company, candidates are usually hired directly into a specific team.
+A team lead, often with one or two peers, runs the interviews, asks questions tied to that team’s work, and decides quickly whether the person fits.

 But when a company grows, the approach changes: the focus shifts to hiring .
 A centralized multi-stage process appears.
 Each round measures a different competency: algorithms, architectural thinking, communication, or autonomy.
 Different interviewers run different rounds so the final decision does not depend on one perspective.